Liyuna123/Gesture_Controlled_Robot/index.md

 I discovered that my controller only worked while plugged in to my laptop, not with the 9V battery.
 I reasoned that this would be because the current is higher with my laptop.
 Therefore, I used a powerbank to power the hand controller for the remainder of the project.
 As for the robot, I realized that I had to replace my AA batteries many times.
 Therefore I decided to use a 9V battery so I wouldn't have to continiously replace the batteries.
 In my milestone video, I only used one 9V battery, but, afterwards, I powered the Arduino and the motor driver with seperate 9V batteries to prevent the motor driver from draining all of the battery.

 ## Next Step
-For the next milestone, I will be adding my modifications.
+For the next milestone, I will be adding my modifications, which are a circle gesture, option to repeat previous gestures, ultrasonic sensor for collision prevention, and speed control.

 ## Images